-The overall return achieved by the Fund during 2011/12 was 2.3% compared to the benchmark return of 3.3% and the average local authority return of 2.6%.
-This ranked in the 72nd percentile of the WM Local Authority Universe, the majority of underperformance coming from the active equity mandates which have subsequently been terminated in line with the investment strategy agreed in January 2011.
+The overall return achieved by the Fund during 2012/13 was 14.9% compared to the benchmark return of 13.5% and the actuarial liability benchmark of Gilts +2.5% (7.9%) and average local authority return of 13.8%.
+This ranked in the 24th percentile of the WM Local Authority Universe, the majority of out performance coming from the new active equity mandates, property and the internally managed funds.
+The major drag on performance came from the funds fixed income mandates, which have been reallocated after the end of the reported period.

-During the year the Fund was cash flow positive, with income from contributions and investments exceeding expenditure on benefits and expenses by £94.3m.
+During the year the Fund was cash flow positive, with income from contributions and investments exceeding expenditure on benefits and expenses by £98.4m but excluding investment income, and accounting for transfers in, it should be noted that the Fund was cash flow negative (£15.2m).

-The on going implementation of the Fund's investment strategy, the development of the Investment Panel together with improvements in governance, place the Fund in a better position to deal with developments in global risk, the international regulatory framework and the future of structure pensions in general.
+The on going implementation of the Fund's investment strategy together with improvements in governance, place the Fund in a strong position to deal with developments in global risk, the international regulatory framework and the future structure of pensions in general.

-Capital for long term investment is a scarce commodity post credit crunch, and the effects of forthcoming regulation for the banking (Basle 3) and insurance (Solvency 2) sectors will amplify the shortage, placing Local Government Pension Funds in a strong position to positively address the goals of full funding and sustainable cost, provided that investment, liability and, most importantly, risk management are addressed effectively in what will undoubtedly remain a period of extreme volatility.
+Capital for long term investment remains scarce in light of the effects of forthcoming regulation for the banking (Basle 3) and insurance (Solvency 2) sectors, leaving open defined benefit Pension Funds in a strong position to positively address the goals of full funding and sustainable cost.
+The challenges for the future remain risk management and judicial diversified asset allocation.